kingbin/tvOSAppServer/README.md

 This is a barebones Node.js app to serve up javascript & tvml for my tvOS testing.

+Why heroku to test tvOS apps?
+Because you need an external host for the tvml and javascript pages.
+Heroku also provides HTTPS which as of iOS9, apps are prevented from linking to non-HTTPS servers to encourage best practices.
+Sure you can do this locally but this is a fast and free solution to get something up quick!

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.